ISSUE 217 DECEMBER 2025

 Founder & Creative Director of Humber Eco Festival & Conference in 2023.
 60,000 people engaged with 100 events across 3 local authorities.

 A neurodiverse thinker and author, member of the Grokkist Network.
 Fascinated with nature, sustainability and the potential of satellites to support Earth.
-But mostly a creative dad from Yorkshire, who spends far too much on books and telescopes
+But mostly a creative dad from Yorkshire, who spends far too much on books and telescope.

 Find Alan here; https://alanraw.co.uk/